Configuration Management Database (CMDB)

-- CMs creates a sandbox for bug fixes because of missing files or any other errors.
+- CMs create a sandbox for bug fixes because of missing files or any other errors.

-6. With the objective to improve productivity and streamline IT service delivery, medium to big business enterprises and government agencies have growing dependencies on IT services are motivated to use CMDB.
+6. To improve productivity and streamline IT service delivery, medium to big business enterprises and government agencies with growing dependencies on IT services are motivated to use CMDB.

 8.CM is employed in software development, where developers involved in the development process can utilize it to track artifacts, which comprises source code, documentation, changes requested, and changes modified.

 9. Programmers apply configuration management to view new versions and disseminate the software configuration to additional hosts.